Manitoba Provincial Road 290: History

 PR 290 originally led to the abandoned town of Sundance.
 Sundance was organized in the 1980s with portable trailers for people building the Limestone Dam in northern Manitoba.
 PR 290 was assigned to a spur off PR 280 in 1989, running from PR 280 to Sundance.
-The trailers made up the elementary school, a few stores, a community center and several homes.
+The trailers made up the elementary school, a few stores, a community centre and several homes.
 The town has been abandoned, and only empty lots and roads remain.